kuanb/kuanb.github.io/_posts/2018-10-23-vta-initial-swiftly-explore.md

 ![initial_22_times](https://raw.githubusercontent.com/kuanb/kuanb.github.io/master/images/_posts/vta_bus_init/initial_22_times.png)

+Note about above image: Right click to open in own window to zoom in/view enhanced image.

 Once I had that information, I was able to plot the results, with the above output.
 The x axis represents time while the y axis represents distance (in meters I believe) along the route.
 In general it appears that there are 2 types of 22 routes - one that goes about 1/4 of the total distance that the other does.
 We can see this because there appear to be more recorded trips (thus more lines) in the bottom left that terminate about a quarter of the distance along the y axis.

 Note that because all times of day are considered, there appear to be two clear patterns in the upper right, this is related to the two different route directions.